NearDeFi/burrowland/contract/API.md

     /// Now if you're trying to borrow $XYZ and it's volatility ratio is 80%, then you can only
     /// borrow less than 80% of $600 = $480 of XYZ before liquidation can begin.
     pub volatility_ratio: u32,
+    /// The amount of extra decimals to use for the fungible token.
+For example, if the asset like
+    /// USDT has `6` decimals in the metadata, the `extra_decimals` can be set to `12`, to make the
+    /// inner balance of USDT at `18` decimals. pub extra_decimals: u8,
+    /// Whether the deposits of this assets are enabled. pub can_deposit: bool,
+    /// Whether the withdrawals of this assets are enabled. pub can_withdraw: bool,
+    /// Whether this assets can be used as collateral. pub can_use_as_collateral: bool,
+    /// Whether this assets can be borrowed. pub can_borrow: bool,
 }

 pub struct AssetAmount {